 Did Jack have tattoos all over his arms?

 No. His arms were hairy, but they were not tattooed.

 Did Jack have rheumatoid arthritis?

-While she did not claim to have all the answers, her theory seems highly plausible.
+While Ms. Rhodes did not claim to have all the answers, her theory seems highly plausible.

 Did Jack have Alzheimer's?